A firm to be reckoned with

 It goes hand in hand with our long standing ISO 9,001 certification which is the industry standard quality seal of approval.

 We at YLF have always been professional but such accreditations help to give us an edge.
-Furthermore, as one of the UK’s leading sheet metal fabrication and laser cutting companies we have to show customers we are environmentally sound and have the governmental certificate to prove it.
+Furthermore, as one of the UK’s leading sheet metal fabrication and laser cutting companies serving industries in the lighting, pharmaceutical, and telecommunication industries, we have to show customers we are environmentally sound and have the governmental certificate to prove it.

 To achieve the 14,001 we had to analyse our existing processes for ways to cut waste, including the use of raw materials such as gas, air, water and electricity and disposal methods.